 This is a big topic and one that provokes a lot of discussion.
 What I wanted to achieve in this post is to prompt the reconsideration of priorities and where (if at all) muscle strength development comes in that order.
 I’m afraid the 3 sets of 10 with a yellow resistance band doesn’t cut it for strength development in most, nor does a set protocol or exercise sheet without individualising the approach.
 If we’re convinced by the evidence of the benefits of strength, or the consequences of the lack of it, then with a little thought, and a few simple tweaks to practice, we can enhance the effectiveness of our rehabilitation endeavours and our time with patients.

-FREE ONLINE STRENGTH & CONDITIONING TRAINING
+LOOK OUT FOR ONLINE STRENGTH & CONDITIONING TRAINING